AngeloACSousa/AngeloACSousa/README.md

 ## Hello 🌎

-### I'm currently a Software Engineer Student specializing in Machine Learning and Data Science.
+### I'm currently a Machine Learning Researcher and MSc Computer Science Student.

-- 🎯  I'm focusing in learning Machine Learning
+- 🎯  Focused in learning Machine Learning

 - 🌱  I’m always looking for ways to improve and optimize tasks

-- 🔎  I’m looking to collaborate on Computer Vision Projects
+- 🔎  Looking for new challenges

 ### Contact me at
  <a href="mailto:angeloandre1998@gmail.com">